TJU-QiGe/Soft-decision-data-readout-for-DNA-storage/README.md

 - `Plasmid_A_corrected_bits.txt`: Decoded bit stream.
 Run “step4-xx.sh”, you will obtain the bitstream file “Plasmid_A_corrected_bits.txt” containing the decoded results, which is saved in the folder “decoding_process/result/genome-A”.
 - `Dreams.txt`: Digital file recovered from the decoding result.
 In this example, the stored digital file is the poetry “Dreams”.

-#### After running the above four shell scripts, the stored digital file “Dreams.txt” will be recovered from the nanopore sequencing reads.
+#### After running the above four shell scripts, the stored digital file `Dreams.txt` will be recovered from the nanopore sequencing reads.

 <h2 id="Figures">Figures</h2>